PostHog/posthog.com/contents/blog/product-360.md

 * 0 to (significant) revenue
 * 0 to many reference customers

 Overall, it just felt easier to grow _and_ like we were losing less energy trying to prioritize things.
-Progress was felt calmer, but was faster.
+We could still make fast/ad hoc decisions, but with much more information behind them.
+Progress was both calmer and faster.

+# Timing

-Perhaps we were right at 2 people that product was something that fell to us, but it didn't take long for it to become critical.
+I suspect we were right at 2 people that product was something that fell to us, but it didn't take long for it to become critical.
+If we were to start over, I'd probably not hire product in the first 5 hires, but I'd definitely hire product in the first 10.